ismith1024/Udacity-Disaster-Response-Data-Pipeleine/README.md

 4. Classifying a message

 Note the radio buttons to tell the server the genre of the incoming message.
-Please note that all disaster categories are passed by the server, but only the applicable ones are displayed to teh user.
+Please note that all disaster categories are passed by the server, but only the applicable ones are displayed to the user.

 ![alt text](https://github.com/ismith1024/Udacity-Disaster-Response-Data-Pipeline/blob/master/images/04Classify.png "Message classifier")